V Ideo Game: The Legend of Zelda: Twilight Princess

 A more ironic one, but the music from OOT that plays when you escape Ganon's Castle plays when Ganondorf himself attempts to escape.

 Narrative Shapeshifting: After the first segment in Hyrule Castle, Midna briefly shapeshifts into screaming images of Ilia and Colin to get Link to help her.
-A bit of Big Lipped Alligator Moment since she could easily have made the point without doing it and never displays this ability at any other point in the game.

 No Arc in Archery - Averted in the case of Bomb Arrows.
 The boat minigame at Lake Hylia (where you shoot giant pots with arrows) takes this into account.